CyVerse-learning-materials/dnasubway_guide/step8.rst

      .. tip::

-        See an example metadata file used for our sample data here:
+        See an example metadata file used for our sample data here: |metadata_file|.
-        Sample |metadata_file| click the :guilabel:`&Download` button
-        to download the file. (**Note**: This is an Excel version of the metadata file, you must save Excel files as .TSV (tab-separated) to be compatible with the QIIME 2 workflow.)
+        Click the :guilabel:`&Download` button on the linked page to download and examine the file. (**Note**: This is an Excel version of the metadata file, you must save Excel files as .TSV (tab-separated) to be compatible with the QIIME 2 workflow.)